mbrt/jira-template/README.md

 ```

 you can avoid repeting your username over and over in all the sections, and
-start using the reference just created:
+start using the `&ME` reference instead:

 ```
 sections: